Funded Research Projects

 Fellowships

-Our one-year fellowships are awarded to early career researchers, who have recently completed their PhDs and currently working as post doctoral fellows to conduct community mental health research projects under the co-supervision of an academic supervisor and a community partner.
+Our one-year fellowships are awarded to early career researchers, who are currently working as post doctoral fellows to conduct community mental health research projects under the co-supervision of an academic supervisor and a community partner.

 Our funded projects are designed to meaningfully involve both academia and community at every stage, with the authentic engagement of people with lived experience.

-Our Seed Funding Stream supports collaborations between academic researchers and community-based researchers or service providers, while our Early Career Funding Stream pairs emerging researchers with both academic and community supervisors.
+Our Seed Funding Stream supports collaborations between academic researchers and community-based researchers or service providers, while our Early Career Funding Stream pairs emerging researchers with both academic and community supervisors and mentors.

 Together, these approaches help the project maintain academic rigor, while also addressing gaps in community mental health and respond to community needs.